This grilled chicken pockets recipe is a campfire favorite. This was originally a sponsored post.

 Mister Man couldn’t stop oohing and ahhing and complimenting Little Miss, who was understandably pretty proud.
 They were pretty awesome actually, and I loved that we had such a healthy meal with tons of protein and our veggies in one place, so no one could “forget” to eat their veggies.

 While I made these on our gas grill, Little Miss had made these over a campfire, and a charcoal grill or even your oven would work just as well.
 I love the flexibility of these grilled chicken pockets, and the wee ones are already talking about how they want to add these to the menu for their next RV trip.

-- 3 c cooked rice
+- 3 cups cooked rice

-- 3 c Tyson Grilled & Ready chicken beast, chopped
+- 3 cups cooked chicken beast, chopped

-- 3/4 c shredded mozzarella cheese
+- 3/4 cup shredded mozzarella cheese

-- 1 c marinara sauce
+- 1 cup marinara sauce

-- Place on your grill and cook for 10-12 minutes until the cheese is melted and all ingredients are heated through.
+- Place on grill and cook for 10-12 minutes until the cheese is melted and all ingredients are heated through.

 - Serve immediately.

-Go ahead and use your fully cooked chicken and your veggies straight from the freezer when at home.
+- Go ahead and use your fully cooked chicken and your veggies straight from the freezer when at home.